kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/problemAnalysis.typ

 + *Compute*: Do you need a lot of computing power?
 Do you have access to it?
 + *Platform*: Are you going to host the project on Web?
 Mobile?
 Desktop?
 + *Latency*: Does you project need low latency response?
++ *Network*: Do you need to communicate with other services?
+Do you plan to host a server?

 *Developement cycle*
 + *Development tools*: What environment you are going to develop in?